abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 - Upgrading to a new version will overwrite any custom values that were set on the `severityThreshold` and `engine` parameter.
 Please save them before upgrading and reset after the upgrade.

+- After upgarding, navigate to the “Copado Extensions” tab, select “CopadoSFDXAnalyzer” and press the button “Generate Extension Records”.

 ## Pre-Requisites
 * Install Copado v21.14 or higher
 * Install Copado Quality Tools extension v1.42 or higher